 We provide traditional mental health and social casework services.
 Included are individual and group therapy, play therapy, family therapy, parenting skills training, foster family training and adoptive counseling.
 We provide regular health services to each child, a structured recreation program and supplemental education.
 We teach independent living skills.
 We assist families in working with other agencies, such as schools, clinics, and courts.
 We provide planning, diagnostic and evaluation services for the child and his family.
-In 2011, the Children’s Home introduced a Facility Service Dog to the therapeutic process and today, Ace, a golden retriever, is part of the Home’s treatment team.
+In 2011, the Children’s Home introduced a Facility Service Dog to the therapeutic process and today, Ace, Marshall and Elvis are part of the Home’s treatment team.

 Are you successful in helping children?

 Our studies show that within 5-9 months of receiving therapeutic care and services, the number of high risk behaviors exhibited by a youth drops dramatically.
 We see some youth become successfully established in the community with stable employment, and some who are successfully reunited with their families after months of individual and family therapy.
 We also place many children annually in foster or adoptive homes.

 Do you help children after they leave?